 On January 31, 2020 Western entered into two loan agreements with William Albert House Ltd. and Hill View Manor Ltd. to borrow a total of \$1.2 million in the form of shareholder loans.
 The loans bear interest at an annual rate of 4.09%, payable monthly, and mature on January 31, 2021 with an automatic annual renewal if not in default.
-In connection with such loans, on February 18, 2020 Western entered into an amending agreement with ATB (the "Second Amending Agreement") to amend the ATB Facility to, among other things, permit such indebtedness and the granting of security in connection therewith.
+In connection with such loans, on February 18, 2020 Western entered into an amending agreement to amend its existing credit facility with ATB (the "ATB Facility") to, among other things, permit such indebtedness and the granting of security in connection therewith.